hc8sea/SpotifyAlbumPredictor/README.md

-This is an attempt to train, on the fly, a classification model that given a list of musical albums, is capable of infering in which one of these albums would belong a hypothetical song with hypothetical features.

-Example: given the complete list of the albums of The Strokes, where would I most likely find a song that is very sad but also very danceable? (hint: the model thinks it would be in Comedown Machine)
+This project aims to develop an on-the-fly classification model that can predict the album to which a hypothetical song would belong based on its features.
+For instance, given a list of musical albums, the model can predict the most likely album for a song that is very sad yet very danceable.
+As an example, when applied to the complete list of The Strokes albums, the model predicts that the song would most likely belong to the album Comedown Machine.